gallery

 • Hawaiʻi

-Additional Growth Environment Information
+Additional Habitat Information

 The rare koaiʻa naturally grow in open, dry habitats.
 The Koaiʻa Tree Sanctuary in Kohala (Hawaiʻi Island) is an excellent place to see these trees in one of their last natural habitats.
 Many grow along the road to Waimea.
 Sadly, much of koaiʻa habitat has been converted to pasture.
 [2]

-Special Notes and Information
+leaf Special Features and Information

 Koaiʻa belong to the third largest plant family, the Pea or Legume family (Fabaceae).
 There are two endemic species of Acacia in the Hawaiian Islands: Acacia koaia and A. koa.

 These small trees are nitrogen-fixing and thus very beneficial to a healthy native Hawaiian environment.
 The growth of koaiʻa is due to the symbiotic relationship with a special bacteria called rhizobia that live in association with the root system.
 The bacteria convert, or fix, nitrogen from the air into usable nitrogen fertilizer for plants.
-The leaves, flowers and branches also provide nitrogen for understory and plants in the area.
+The leaves, flowers and branches also provide nitrogen for understory plants in the area.

 • Koaiʻa are overall smaller and more compact trees with a denser, harder and more gnarled wood than koa.